 1. Manage your turfgrass optimally.
 Mowing height and fertilization are particularly important.

-3. Use a pre-emergent religiously each March so dallisgrass seed does not germinate.
+3. Use a pre-emergent (click for sources) religiously each March so dallisgrass seed does not germinate.